DigitalCoin1/Electrum_Server/HOWTO.md

 contain commands.
 Commands starting with a hash should be run as root, commands starting with a dollar should be run as a normal user (in this document, we assume that user is called 'sperocoin').
-We also assume the sperocoin user has sudo rights, so we use `$ sudo command` when we need to.
+We also assume the sperocoin user has sudo rights, so we use '$ sudo command' when we need to.

 Strings that are surrounded by "lower than" and "greater than" ( < and > ) should be replaced by the user with something appropriate.
 For example,
-\<password\> should be replaced by a password.
-Do not confuse this notation with shell redirection (`command < file` or `command > file`)!
+\<password\> should be replaced by a user chosen password.
+Do not confuse this notation with shell redirection ('command < file' or 'command > file')!

 Lines that lack hash or dollar signs are pastes from config files.
 They should be copied verbatim or adapted without the indentation tab.

-`apt-get install` commands are suggestions for required dependencies.
+apt-get install commands are suggestions for required dependencies.
-They conform to an Ubuntu 15.10 system but may well work with Debian or other versions of Ubuntu.
+They conform to an Ubuntu 13.10 system but may well work with Debian or earlier and later versions of Ubuntu.

 Prerequisites
 -------------